 On July 17, 2014, the Company closed a private placement with Queensberry for 145,000,000 shares at a subscription price of US\$0.10 per share, for net proceeds of \$14,137,500 after fees of \$362,500.
-This transaction increased Queensberry holdings to 247,718,500 common shares, or 39.15% of total outstanding shares, and it became the Company's largest shareholder.
-A portion of the proceeds, \$1 million, will be used for general working capital purposes.
-The remaining \$13.5 million was remitted to an account of the Company's wholly owned Philippine subsidiary, and these funds were set aside for land acquisition and permitting through a Project joint venture, King-king Mining Corporation ("KMC"), which will access the funds through a credit facility from the Company.
-KMC drew \$7 million during the three months ended September 30, 2014.
-In addition, a line of credit facility with Queensberry was executed, allowing the Company to make drawdowns of up to \$2 million for general working capital, on an as-needed basis.
-This credit facility matures December 31, 2015, and charges interest at 10% per annum.
+A portion of the proceeds, \$3.5 million, was reserved and used for general working capital purposes and payments to Queensberry on NADECOR's behalf.
+The remaining amount was remitted to an account of the Company's wholly owned Philippine subsidiary, and these funds were committed for land acquisition and permitting through a Project joint venture, King-king Mining Corporation ("KMC"), which will access the funds through a credit facility from the Company.
+KMC drew \$7 million during 2014.
+In addition, a line of credit facility with Queensberry was executed, allowing the Company to make drawdowns of up to \$2 million for general working capital, which was subsequently cancelled as part of the December 2014 private placement described above.
+This credit facility was to mature December 31, 2015, and charge interest at 10% per annum.
 Finally, approximately \$1 million will be paid to Queensberry for the completion of a permitting milestone and the transfer of the MPSA to KMC.
 KMC is a Project joint venture owned 40% by the Company.